Lynyrd Skynyrd's crash site

 Shortly before the accident, she and some of the other passengers saw flames coming out of the right engine.
 This malfunction, which is known as "torching", spooked Cassie so much that she was fearful of getting back on the same aircraft.

-However, on the day of the flight, Van Zant and some of the other passengers managed to convince her to get onboard.
+However, on the day of the flight, Van Zant and some of the other passengers convinced her to get on board.

 Lynyrd Skynyrd crash site location

 Below, you will find the address and the GPS coordinates for this location.

 P P Wilson Road, Gillsburg, Mississippi, MS 39652, USA